dehond/dehond.github.io/_posts/2024-03-04-phase-vocoder.md

 Over New Year's, a friend was telling me about what sounded like a magical device.
 A guitar pedal[^1] that is able stretch or compress a recorded audio sample without changing its pitch.
 This sounds intriguing, if not impossible: we all know the chipmunk voice effect that occurs when a recording is played back too quickly, or, if the recording is played back too slowly, how the pitch is lowered, which is often [used to comedic effect](https://www.youtube.com/watch?v=JwegP3H0RcI) in slow-motion scenes.
 Yet, YouTube and some podcast clients also offer an option of changing the playback speed while somehow preserving the pitch of the sound track -- so what's going on here?

-For musicians that use pedals for looping (i.e. recording a sound sample that is played on repeat as they play over it) this is no joke: people are not able to keep perfect rhythm.
+For musicians that use pedals for looping (i.e. recording a sound sample that is played on repeat as they continue to play over it) this is no joke: people are not able to keep perfect rhythm.
 They may be able to play at 100 bpm on average, but cannot avoid the occasional excursion to 104 or 96 bpm.
 Another way of putting this would be to say that our local oscillator doesn't have a very narrow linewidth.
 Audio equipment has, by comparison, a highly coherent clock.
 As a result, a loop pedal can maintain its rhythm in what feels like perpetuity.
 So how do we get these two clocks to sync?
 If we were to naively change the playback speed of the loop pedal to match the band's beat, there would be invariable pitch shifts.
 A simpler solution is for the band to phase lock themselves to the background loop by means of a metronome.

 What if, instead, we could use some signal manipulation tricks to speed up or slow down a track without changing its pitch?
 It turns out we can, by means of an algorithm known as the _phase vocoder_.